larpchronicles/rules/10_production-skills.md

 ### Rank IV

-#### Webbing Toxin
-   >This is a small globe filled with a sticky toxin.
-The character will throw a packet to indicate throwing a globe at the target.
-This globe will explode on successful impact, covering the character in a sticky substance that holds the character in place from the neck down for the next 20 seconds.
-This webbing is able to cut and free the character if 5 seconds are spent doing so.
-The attack call for this is “Toxin Web”.
 #### Lock Oil
    >This is a mixture that will weaken a lock once this substance is applied to it.
 The alchemist applies the substance and says “Lock Oil.” to let the marshal know that the substance has been applied to the lock.
 The lock rating will be weakened by three ranks.
 Locks cannot have their rating weakened to below 1.
 This mixture can only be applied to a lock once.
 #### Lock Tar